 We humans (babies and toddlers included), sleep better in the dark so try making your child’s room as dark as possible.
 I recommend using blackout blinds, double-sided curtains, taping cardboard over the windows, or whatever it takes to block out bright light.
 In many cases, even the glow from a nightlight, a monitor or a digital alarm clock can be enough to disrupt your child’s sleep cycle.
 Our lightest stages of sleep are between 4:00 am & 6:00 am when artificial light can play an even bigger role is sleep disruption, as the body is preparing itself for the day by producing adrenaline & cortisol and can also be easily woken by light and small noises around the house.
 If your child or small toddler ‘must’ sleep with a light on, I recommend using this one, as it can easily be turned down after a child is asleep, but keep the tiniest of light on for your little one.

-You Became the Sleep Prop
+You Became the Sleep Prop for Your Baby

 Most of the families who seek my private coaching services are struggling with sleep and have hit the point where they want to take the guesswork out of why it’s happening and create a program that gets their little one the sleep they need to feel their absolute best.
 The main challenge for why your little one isn’t consolidating their sleep is that they may not have ever learned how, or became comfortable with the way they were going to sleep and began to prefer it, even if you as a parent were ready to be done.
 Common ways I see parents get children to sleep is through rocking, feeding, laying with or co-sleeping with their children and when they wake between cycles and they don’t have you there, or try to go back down to sleep, they can’t without your intervention…5, 6 or 7 times a night.

-Sleep is a skill and how we teach our children to sleep is how they perceive they need to go to sleep.
+Sleep is a skill and how we teach our baby to sleep is how they perceive they need to go to sleep.
 As children grow, they also incorporate the ability to test boundaries and many parents are just so tired, they do whatever they have to for everyone to just get some sleep.
 When they are waking between cycles, they then become dependent on you to get them back down.
-If this is your issue today, join my next free Save Your Sanity Workshop, where I dive into the root of all these challenges and support building back in healthy sleep habits.
+If this is your issue today, join my next free Making Over Bedtime Workshop, where I dive into the root of all these challenges and support building back in healthy sleep habits.
 To start with some positive changes right away, begin to wean slowly off what you are doing.
 If you were rocking to sleep for example, slowly rock less each night until you reach stillness.
 This will help to separate using rocking as the mechanism to fall asleep.